News: Construction Design & Engineering

 • Longer supply chain delays

 “You need to know your building,” said Tammy Smith.
 “If your residents are in the Hamptons for the summer and tend to respond quickly to questions regarding apartment access for things like painting, then summer might be your easiest time.”
-Alternatively, “if you have a 50 plus demographic who likes to winter in the South,” adds Smith, “then you have to be careful about the summer months, as many work from home and do not want to be disturbed by construction.”
+Alternatively, “if you have a 50 plus demographic who likes to winter in the South,” said Smith, “then you have to be careful about the summer months, as many work from home and do not want to be disturbed by construction.”

-Considering additional factors, aside from just residents, Marilyn Sygrove, president of Sygrove Associates Design Group Inc., notes that Board member vacations and absences play a large role as well.
+Considering additional factors, aside from just residents, Marilyn Sygrove, president of Sygrove Associates Design Group Inc., notes that board member vacations and absences play a large role as well.
 “Design changes happen and need board approval.
-When two of your Board members are vacationing in Italy, it makes carpet choices in NYC a little more difficult.”
+When two of your board members are vacationing in Italy, it makes carpet choices in NYC a little more difficult.”

 There is no perfect way to handle inconvenient closures with residents, but contractors should work tirelessly to minimize the impact on YOUR clients.
 Whether it’s July or December, each season has challenges to both consider and overcome.
 The Alban Group can guide you through what can at times be an arduous process of internal decision making and help optimize your renovation needs.